Nikki Haley wants a two-person race. New Hampshire’s independents just might give her one | News Channel 3-12

 Brown is a voter stuck in the middle, one of thousands of undeclared and independent residents who make up a plurality of the Granite State’s electorate and a critical part of Haley’s coalition.
 Her chances in New Hampshire – and by extension, the fate of her campaign – likely hinge on how many independents vote for her in the state’s primary Tuesday.

-As of Friday, 344,335 voters in New Hampshire were registered as undeclared, which comprises nearly 40% of the electorate.
+As of Friday, 344,335 voters in New Hampshire were registered as undeclared, making up nearly 40% of the electorate.

 A win in New Hampshire could offer Haley’s campaign the momentum, and donor money, necessary to compete in South Carolina on February 24 and the Super Tuesday states voting on March 5.